MartinThoma/MartinThoma.github.io/content/2017-07-27-nlp-reuters.md

 When you print precision, recall, F1-score and accuracy you note the following:

-* Accuracy gets to 98% in the first epoch and over 99% in the second.
+* Binary accuracy gets to 98% in the first epoch and over 99% in the second.
 It stays that high.
 * Precision is at about 4% in the first epoch and over 97% in the second.
 It stays that high.